A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Introduction

 The paper is structured as follows :

-\begin{enumerate} \item Section 2 aims at introducing the notations and basic definitions that we will use for sheaves.
-It also presents the convolution distance $d_C$ introduced in \cite{Kash18} together with its main properties, and exposes the decomposition theorems regarding constructible sheaves on $\R$.
+\begin{enumerate} \item Section 2 aims at introducing the mathematical context of the paper.
+We give a general definition of the isometry theorem problem for metric Krull-Schmidt categories.
+We also explain the convolution distance and the decomposition result of constructible sheaves over $\R$ obtained by Kashiwara and Schapira in \cite{Kash18}.

-\item Section 3 is dedicated to the complete description of the morphisms in $\D^b_{\R c}(\kk_\R)$, the derived category of constructible sheaves on $\R$, and to compute the action of the convolution functor $-\star K_\varepsilon$.
-To do so, we need to overcome the fact that the category of constructible sheaves on $\R$ does not have enough projective/injective.
-Hence to compute derived morphisms from $F$ to $G$, we need to take a different type of resolutions for $F$ and $G$.
-The tables of propositions 3.1 and 3.7, describing these homomorphisms, are the main output of this section, and may be of independent interest.
+\item Section 3 is dedicated to the complete description of the morphisms in $\D^b_{\R c}(\kk_\R)$, the derived category of constructible sheaves on $\R$, and to compute the action of the convolution functor $-\star \K_\varepsilon$.
+Note that the computations of this section (propositions \ref{P:ComputationDerivedConvolution} and \ref{P:TableHomDerived}), may be of independent interest.

-\item Section 4 describes the conditions for two indecomposable sheaves to be $\varepsilon$-close, and introduce the central-left-right decomposition for any sheaf $F\in \Obj(\D^b_{\R c}(\kk_\R))$, which is adapted to the convolution distance in the following sense : two sheaves are $\varepsilon$-close with respect to $d_C$ if and only if their central (resp. left, resp. right) parts are.
+\item Section 4 describes the conditions for two indecomposables sheaves to be $\varepsilon$-close, and introduces the notion of CLR decomposition for any sheaf $F\in \D^b_{\R c}(\kk_\R)$, which is adapted to the convolution distance in the following sense : two sheaves are $\varepsilon$-close with respect to $d_C$ if and only if their central (resp. left, resp. right) parts are.